HCDigitalScholarship/ds-cookbook/search_tools/README.md

 ```
 We almost always start by importing things, and here we import something we still need to write.
 We can look at that after we sort out advanced_search.

 Now we get into the meat of the `advanced_search` function.
-The first thing we do is split our `full_info` (remember that thing we made with javascript in the first part?) up into nice python data structures.
+Remember the `full_info` string we made with javascript in the first part?
+The first thing we do is split `full_info` up into nice python data structures.
 Our finished product is a list of dictionaries, each of which has three entries: `search_string` which is the string we want to search on, `logic` which is the logical operator that was selected and `field` which natually is the field that was chosen.
+In python style that's:

+`[{search_string : 'the_first_searched_string', logic : '', field : 'Any Field'},
+  {search_string : 'the_second_searched_string', logic : 'OR', field : 'Keyword'},
+  .
+  .
+  .
+  {search_string : 'the_last_searched_string', logic : 'AND', field : 'Any Field'}]`

+Notice the first entry does not have a logical operator.
+That's okay, I actually meant to do that.
+And now, here is how we make the data structure:
 ```
 def advanced_search(request):